enthought/traitsui/docs/source/traitsui_user_manual/factories_basic.rst

 ..
 NOTE:: Image enumeration editors do not use ImageResource.

-   Unlike most other images in the Traits and TraitsUI packages, images in the wxWindows implementation of image enumeration editors do not use the PyFace ImageResource class.
+   Unlike most other images in the Traits and TraitsUI packages, images in the wxWindows implementation of image enumeration editors do not use the Pyface ImageResource class.

 In the wxWidgets implementation, image enumeration editors use the following